VirgilSecurity/virgil-crypto-c/docs/implementor.md

 Value: Meaning:
 0: Implementor is not default, so it's name will be prefixed to types and functions.
-1: Implementor is not default, so it's name will will be prefixed as usual.
+1: Implementor is default, so it's name will not be prefixed to types and functions.

 The 'implementation' item